-The international investors in the Ksh240 billion Tatu City project have won a longstanding shareholding dispute with their Kenyan minority shareholders after all the matters pending in the court of appeal were concluded yesterday (Thursday).
+The international investors in the Ksh240 billion Tatu City project have won a longstanding shareholding dispute with their Kenyan minority shareholders.
+This is after all the matters pending in the court of appeal were concluded yesterday (Thursday).

-Lawyer Issa Mansour earlier yesterday withdrew the last of the petitions at the Court of Appeal because another Appeal bench had already absolved the foreign directors, led by businessman Stephen Jennings, of an alleged resistance to sanction an audit of the firm’s financial records.
+Lawyer Issa Mansour earlier yesterday withdrew the last of the petitions at the Court of Appeal.
+This was due to another Appeal bench which had already absolved the foreign directors.
+Being led by businessman Stephen Jennings of an alleged resistance to sanction an audit of the firm’s financial records.

-Appellate Judges Roselyne Nambuye, Asike-Makhandia and James Otieno-Odek agreed with lawyer Issa that the directors were at liberty to shelve the appeal after the same court invalidated contempt proceedings against them on February 23.
+Appellate Judges Roselyne Nambuye, Asike-Makhandia and James Otieno-Odek agreed with lawyer Issa that the directors were at liberty to shelve the appeal.
+This is after the same court invalidated contempt proceedings against them on February 23.

-Justices Asike-Makhandia, William Ouko and Kathurima M’Inoti had ruled in February that the majority directors Tatu City and Kofinaf Ltd enjoyed exclusive mandate to appoint auditors and there was no evidence that the five investors had willfully disobeyed High Court orders to frustrate the exercise.
+Justices Asike-Makhandia, William Ouko and Kathurima M’Inoti had ruled in February that the majority directors Tatu City and Kofinaf Ltd enjoyed exclusive mandate to appoint auditors.
+There was no evidence that the five investors had willfully disobeyed High Court orders to frustrate the exercise.

-They had said Commercial Court Judge Francis Tuiyot erred in his ruling on May 4, last year, by attempting to interfere with the internal affairs of the two companies, whose directors have disagreed on the appointment of an audit firm to replace PricewaterHouseCoopers (PWC).
+They had said Commercial Court Judge Francis Tuiyot erred in his ruling on May 4, last year, by attempting to interfere with the internal affairs of the two companies.
+The company’s directors have disagreed on the appointment of an audit firm to replace PricewaterHouseCoopers (PWC).